aircall/aircall-everywhere/README.md

 - `onLogout`: Callback function after the user logs out of the phone.
 It will triggers everytime the user logs out.
 - `integrationToLoad`: You can specify a CRM from which specific settings can be retrieved.
 Only `zendesk` or `hubspot` available for now.
 You can ignore this if you have your own CRM.
 - `domToLoadPhone`: You must specify in which element you want to load the phone.
 Query selector string.
+- `size`: You can specify a preset for the size of the phone loaded.
+3 possibilities:
+  - `big`: 666px by 376px.
+Recommanded and default value
+  - `small`: 600px by 376px
+  - `auto`: 100% width and height.
+Not recommanded

 Example: